The Complete Guide to Lone Working in the UK

 3. Quickly and efficiently responding to incidents.

-Taking these three steps would be in compliance with the following laws:
+Following these steps would be in compliance with the following laws:

-Examples of lone workers: Security guards, police officers, retail workers, caregivers, food delivery workers, real estate workers.
+Examples of lone workers: Security guards, police officers, retail workers, caregivers, food delivery workers and real estate agents.

 Unfortunately, lone workers are more at risk of physical violence, threat and robbery than those operating close to their colleagues.
-According to statistics from the British Safety Council’s crime survey released in 2018, as many as 150 lone workers are attacked daily in the UK, either physically or verbally.
+According to statistics from the British Crime Survey released in 2018, as many as 150 lone workers are attacked daily in the UK, either physically or verbally.

 This is primarily because they are more likely to work in remote areas, either early in the morning or late at night, and can be in charge of enforcing rules for the public.

-Examples of lone workers: Engineers, cleaners, laboratory technicians, off-shore workers, miners, cable technicians, drivers, food delivery workers, plumbers, electricians.
+Examples of lone workers: Engineers, cleaners, laboratory technicians, offshore workers, miners, cable technicians, construction workers, plumbers and electricians.

-Environmental hazards for lone workers is a common issue.
+Environmental hazards for lone workers are a common issue.
 Four of the top five causes of workplace accidents involve factors related to an employee’s workspace.
-These are:
+Examples of common workplace injury causes include:

 • Slips, trips and falls on the same level